Harishh-R/TigerDetect/README.md

 # TigerDetect
-This project aims at building an algorithm to identify tigers in the forest
+This project aims at building an algorithm to identify tigers in the forest.